+- Enter the University campus

-- Be recognized as an AUR student - Enter University campus - Use library facilities - Print in the computer lab (credit can be added at the reception) - Use the laboratories (language and multimedia lab, dark room) - Participate in University events, such as lectures - Retrieve grades and transcripts, access MyAur
+- Be recognized as an AUR student

+- Use library facilities

+- Print in the computer lab

+- Use the laboratories (language and multimedia lab, dark room)

+- Participate in University events, such as lectures

+- Retrieve grades and transcripts, access MyAur

 Please safeguard the ID card carefully.
 It is given to you personally and should never be loaned to other students or friends.
 Should you for any reason lose your card, report it immediately to the Student Life Office.
-Replacement ID cards cost €10.
-Students without a current ID card cannot access the university campus or participate in student activities, so make sure you always have it with you.
+Replacement ID cards cost $\in$ 10.

-The coded ID card opens the main University entrance gate, located at the corner of Via Pietro Roselli, and gives access to the Evans Hall and the offices at Via Carini.
+The coded ID card opens the main University entrance gate, located at the corner of Via Pietro Roselli, and gives access to the Library and the offices at Via Carini.